 Graduate recruitment runs year-round and there are always new positions being advertised.
-However, many of the biggest recruiters link their cycles to the academic year, with
+However, many of the biggest recruiters link their cycles to the academic year, with full-time positions

 Every year, hundreds of organisations visit Oxford specifically to meet you - to start a conversation.
 However, our academic terms are NOT created equally.